Skip to Main Content

 Exploring the Writing Process with Primary Source Materials

-Publishing: Walt Whitman (Student Handout)
+Publishing: Walt Whitman (Teacher Materials & Student Handout)

 Students will explore Walt Whitman's publishing proofs to better understand the relationship between an author, a published work, and the reader.